kubevela/kubevela/README.md

 # KubeVela

-KubeVela is a modern application engine that exposes higher level API for self-service experience.
+KubeVela is a modern application engine that adapts to your application's needs, not the other way around.

 ## Community